 As 2020 has shown us, you really never know what life will bring.
 One day you’re planning a trip overseas, and the next day the entire world is on lockdown.
 Life is a sneaky little trickster, isn’t it?
 For those of us who are avid globetrotters, there’s nothing more anguishing than when our travel plans are interrupted.
 That’s why, in addition to actively exploring the world, we make it our mission to find the best stories from around the globe, so that we can still travel even when we’re stuck inside.
 We currently have shows and movies from more than 35 countries — with new titles added every month! — so we can keep experiencing new cultures all year-round, no matter what life brings.

 Today we’re showcasing our standout creators from Israel, which has a rich and vibrant history that dates back to pre-biblical times.
 (That’s a long history.)
-It’s only natural that countless incredible stories have originated from the country, from 2008’s Oscar-nominated “Waltz with Bashir” to the TV series “Prisoners of War,” which formed the basis for “Homeland.”
-Topic has seven more stories from Israel that the world should know about.
+It’s only natural that countless incredible stories have originated from the country, from 2008’s Oscar-nominated “Waltz with Bashir” to the TV series “Prisoners of War,” which formed the basis for “Homeland” (which is coming to Topic soon!).
+Topic has ten more stories from Israel that the world should know about.

 This dystopian crime series explores an alternate-reality Israel that’s split into two territories, one secular and one ultra-Orthodox.
 When a girl is caught in a legal custody battle between the two sides, a man is recruited to kidnap her and smuggle her from one side to the other.
 The show offers a unique perspective on the real-life cultural clashes between Israel’s ultra-Orthodox community and its more liberal population.